KikiBerg/django-project/COMMANDS.md

 The top level in Django is a project.
 A project is like a container for everything we want to do.
 By default, the project contains a settings file and some other administrative files.
 - Key files to note are: **manage.py**, **settings.py**, and **urls.py**.

-- **manage.py**: this file is in the root directory, above the project folder.
+1. **manage.py**: this file is in the root directory, above the project folder.
 It is used to create apps, run our project and perform some database operations.

-- **settings.py**: this file contains the project-wide settings, such as installed apps and database connection information, among other things.
+2. **settings.py**: this file contains the project-wide settings, such as installed apps and database connection information, among other things.

+* Key settings in settings.py:
+  * `ALLOWED_HOSTS`: Determines which host or server names the project can run on.
+  * `SECRET_KEY`: Defines an encryption key for leaving a virtual signature.
+  * `INSTALLED_APPS`: Provides a list of applications that are enabled for this Django installation.
+  * `DEBUG`: Allows for the extended, yellow error messages to be displayed.

-- **urls.py**: This file defines how URLs in the Django project map to specific views in the apps.
+3. **urls.py**: This file defines how URLs in the Django project map to specific views in the apps.
 It essentially acts as a routing table, directing users to the appropriate view functions based on the URL they request.
 The imported views from the apps are responsible for handling user requests and generating the appropriate responses.

 ---